 Instance Name This parameter specifies the name of the ECS instance.
-If you do not set this parameter, a default name is used.
-None Host This parameter specifies the hostname of the ECS instance.
-If you do not set this parameter, a default name is used.
+If you do not configure this parameter, the default name is used.
+N/A Host This parameter specifies the hostname of the ECS instance.
+If you do not configure this parameter, the default name is used.
 Set rules for generating sequential and unique hostnames RAM Role You can bind RAM roles to ECS instances.
 Then, you can use temporary Security Token Service (STS) credentials to call API operations of other Alibaba Cloud services.
-This ensures the security of your AccessKey pair and helps you perform fine-grained permission control and management by using the RAM roles.Note You can select RAM roles only for scaling configurations in a VPC-type scaling group.
-User Data User data can be used to configure the startup behavior of an ECS instance or pass data to the ECS instance, for example, to automatically obtain software resource packages, activate services, and print logs.
-You must write a custom script and pass data to the script by using the User Data feature.Note You can specify user data only for scaling configurations in a VPC-type scaling group.
-Private Pool This parameter can be used to ensure the availability of resources.
-Auto Scaling uses resources from the associated private pool to create ECS instances.
-After an elasticity assurance or a capacity reservation is created, the system generates a private pool to reserve capacity for a specific number of instances that have specific attributes.
+This ensures the security of your AccessKey pair and helps you perform fine-grained permission control and management by using the RAM roles.Note You can select RAM roles only for scaling configurations in scaling groups that reside in VPCs.
+User Data You can use user data to configure the startup behavior of an ECS instance or pass data to the ECS instance to automatically obtain software packages, activate services, and print logs.
+You must write a custom script and pass data to the script by using the User Data feature.Note You can configure the User Data feature only for scaling configurations in scaling groups that reside in VPCs.
+Private Pool You can use this parameter to ensure availability of resources.
+Auto Scaling uses resources in the associated private pool to create ECS instances.
+After an elasticity assurance or a capacity reservation is created, Auto Scaling generates a private pool to reserve capacity for a specific number of instances that have specific attributes.
 Valid values:

-- Open: The system uses the resources that are allocated to open private pools.
-If all resources in the open private pools are used, the system uses the resources that are allocated to public pools.
+- Open: Auto Scaling uses the resources that are allocated to open private pools.
+If all resources in the open private pools are used, Auto Scaling uses the resources that are allocated to public pools.

-- Do Not Use: The system uses the resources that are allocated to the public pools instead of the resources that are allocated to the private pools to create instances.
+- Do Not Use: Auto Scaling uses the resources that are allocated to public pools instead of the resources that are allocated to the private pools to create instances.

-- Target: The system uses the resources that are allocated to a specific pool or an open private pool to create instances.
-If all resources that are allocated to a specific pool or an open private pool are used, no instances can be created.
+- Target: Auto Scaling uses the resources that are allocated to a specific private pool or an open private pool to create instances.
+If all resources that are allocated to the specific private pool are used, instances cannot be created.

 Overview Dedicated Host To prevent resource contention and ensure security compliance, you can go to the Dedicated Host console to create a dedicated host.
-Auto Scaling creates ECS instances on the specified dedicated host to provide exclusive physical resources.
+Auto Scaling creates ECS instances on the specified dedicated host to ensure that the ECS instances have exclusive physical resources.

 - In the Preview step, check your configurations, specify a name for the scaling configuration, and then click Create.